Skip to content

 Why this name?

-In summary: my name is Nacho (in Spain, it's a short form of the name Ignacio) and this year I'm commited to build.
+In summary: my name is Nacho (in Spain, it's a short form of the name Ignacio) and this year I want to build something.
+It's that simple.

 Building can be seen as a verb that denotes action and collaboration.
 These two concepts have been identified as some of the key areas where to focus in order to create momentum for my personal projects and to grow professionally.